 REFUNDS: Refunds will not be made for occasional missed meals or services, nor for any hotel, lodge or camp accommodations not utilized by the client.
 No refund will be made for any absence by the client from the Self-Fly Safari tour, or portion thereof.
 Further, no refund will be made to the client if he or she fails to obtain a validated South African pilot license.
 Further, no refunds will be issued if the Self-Fly Safari is delayed, altered, canceled, or cannot be flown due to unsuitable flying weather, or due to mechanical failure of the aircraft, its engine(s), its avionics, or other components, or due to any and all other factors beyond our control.

-CHANGE OF SCHEDULE: Hanks Aero Adventures operates in a land of unpredictable conditions.
+CHANGE OF SCHEDULE: African Aero Adventures operates in a land of unpredictable conditions.
 It may, therefore, occasionally be necessary to change the itinerary of a Self-Fly Safari with little or no notice.
-Hanks Aero Adventures reserves the right to make these changes without prior client notification or consultation.
+African Aero Adventures reserves the right to make these changes without prior client notification or consultation.
 We will do everything within our control to maintain the scheduled itinerary and keep our clients fully informed.

-BROKERED AIRCRAFT: Hanks Aero Adventures Inc. may not own aircraft used by clients on Self-Fly Safaris.
-Hanks Aero Adventures Inc brokers privately or commercially-owned aircraft for clients who are qualified pilots.
+BROKERED AIRCRAFT: African Aero Adventures may not own aircraft used by clients on Self-Fly Safaris.
+African Aero Adventures brokers privately or commercially-owned aircraft for clients who are qualified pilots.
 An agreement governing the terms and conditions of client use of the aircraft is signed between the client and the aircraft owner or operator.